+The following proposition for off-policy methods is firstly proposed since the above single-agent off-policy algorithms are either based on or related to the DDPG algorithm.

-We can replace the $J^i_{\text{actor}}$ and $J^i_{\text{critic}}$ part in $J_{ac}^i \left( \mathbf{w}_{in}, \tilde{\mathbf{w}}_{sh}^i \right)$ with the corresponding form of the single-agent off-policy actor-critic algorithm we want to incorporate, and derive their corresponding joint gradients.
-The specific forms of F2A2-DDPG, F2A2-TD3 and F2A2-SAC are shown in Table \ref{tab:extend}.
-The proof of Proposition \ref{the:ddpg} and its variants of F2A2-TD3 and F2A2-SAC are given in supplemental material.
-With the gradient we calculated above, below we formally propose three off-policy F2A2 instantiation algorithms.
+The $J^i_{\text{actor}}$ and $J^i_{\text{critic}}$ part in $J_{ac}^i \left( \mathbf{w}_{in}, \tilde{\mathbf{w}}_{sh}^i \right)$ can be replaced with the corresponding form of the single-agent off-policy actor-critic algorithm need to be incorporated, and their corresponding joint gradients can be derived accordingly.
+The specific forms of F2A2-DDPG, F2A2-TD3, and F2A2-SAC are shown in Figure~\ref{fig:f2a2-eq} in the supplementary material.
+The proof of Proposition \ref{the:ddpg} and its variants (of F2A2-TD3 and F2A2-SAC) are given in supplemental material.
+With the gradient calculated above, below, three off-policy F2A2 instantiation algorithms are proposed formally.

-\textbf{F2A2-DDPG.} We introduce the DDPG algorithm into the F2A2 framework and propose the F2A2-DDPG algorithm.
-In F2A2-DDPG, all agents share a centralized value function, but the policy functions are independent of each other.
+\paragraph{F2A2-DDPG.} The DDPG algorithm is introduced into the F2A2 framework, and the F2A2-DDPG algorithm is proposed accordingly.
+In F2A2-DDPG, all agents share a centralized value function, but the policy functions are independent.
 At the same time, considering that the simulated environments in this paper are all designed with discrete action space, DDPG cannot directly deal with the above situation.
-So we learn from the ideas of~\cite{lowe2017multi}, rather than using policies that deterministically output an action from within a continuous action space, we use policies that produce differentiable samples through a Gumbel-Softmax distribution~\cite{jang2017categorical}.
+So this paper learns from the ideas of~\citet{lowe2017multi}, rather than using policies that deterministically output an action, policies that produce differentiable samples through a Gumbel-Softmax distribution~\citep{jang2017categorical} is then used.